Machine Unlearning under Overparameterization: From Theory to Practice

+Figure~\ref{fig:multi-erase-experiment} presents the Pareto frontier of the mean performance across 5 trials for each method under different hyperparameter settings.
+The optimal point $(1,0)$ indicates perfect retain quality and zero forget quality error.
+The ground truth unlearned model is labeled GT.
+Our method, \alg, performs best across both datasets, as the other methods struggle to unlearn the influence of the colored forget set samples without harming accurate classification of gray test images.
+Notably, retraining from scratch yields a model with nearly perfect forget quality error, as it is trained only on gray images, but performs no better than random guessing on gray test images due to the limited training epochs and restricted retain set access.

-\textbf{Representation Collapse.} We use a subset of MNIST where the digits 0 and 1 are assigned a unique color.
-The retain set $\Data_r$ contains the digits colored uniquely, while the forget set $\Data_f$ contains digits with mismatched colors.
-The ground truth unlearned model predicts from color alone, as it perfectly determines the label in $\Data_r$ and is easier to learn than digit shape.
-In contrast, models trained on the full dataset $\Data = \Data_r \sqcup \Data_f$ must rely on shape, since color is no longer predictive.
-For evaluation, we relabel training images by color and assess unlearning via color-label accuracy, testing if the unlearning methods can collapse the original model into just a color classifier.
-Results exhibit a bimodal distribution across trials, as each method must transition from an initial model that classifies digits perfectly to one that achieves the same retain accuracy using only color.
-When this transition fails, the model often reverts to digit-based predictions, leading to high variance.
-To reflect this behavior robustly, Table~\ref{tab:rep-collapse} reports median color accuracy over 5 trials, along with the range of the central 3 values.
-We note that \alg consistently performs best.
+\textbf{Representation Collapse.} We again use the CIFAR-10 dataset where each of the 10 classes is assigned a unique color.
+The retain set $\Data_r$ contains the CIFAR-10 images colored according to their unique color, while the forget set $\Data_f$ comprises randomly colored images.
+The ground truth unlearned model predicts from color alone, as the color feature completely determines the class label and is easier to learn than the image content features.
+In contrast, models trained on the full dataset $\Data = \Data_r \sqcup \Data_f$ must predict based on content, since color is no longer fully predictive of the label.
+For evaluation, we label heldout test images by color and assess unlearning via color-label accuracy, testing if the unlearning methods can collapse the original model into just a color classifier.

+Table~\ref{tab:rep-collapse} presents mean results over 5 trials.
+We observe that Retrain achieves much higher color classification accuracy than any unlearning method, as image color is an easy feature to learn from scratch.
+However, this result is specific to this setup: since the target function over the retain set is so simple, it is easier to learn from a freshly initialized model than by adapting the original model, which has learned to rely on complex image content features.
+Our prior experiments demonstrate that Retrain is not a viable unlearning strategy in general, so we report its results separately in the leftmost column.
+We bold the \alg results, as they achieve the highest accuracy for each combination of constraints on the percentage of accessible retain set samples and number of unlearning epochs.